villaca13/BouncingBallWebsite/README.md

-# Project Name
+# Bouncing Ball Website

 ## Overview
-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

-Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the higher diploma in computer sciende at SETU. using only HTML and Css.
+Project based on the boucing ball created for the programming assignment where can be foung here: https://github.com/villaca13/BouncingBall
+Html concepts: use of Divisions, Sections , IDs, Classes, naming of folder and files, Appropriate use of semantics.
+Css concepts: Flexbox, Grid, Sizing, formatting elements, multiple stylesheets
+Nunjucks: templating, layouts, partials, DRY/WET.
+Site Generator: Eleventy.
+Deployment: Netlify.

 ---

 ## Features

-Example:
-- Real-time weather updates for any city.
+- 7 html pages :  Home, About, instructions, settings, pricing and contact.
-- Responsive design for desktop and mobile.
+- Responsive design for desktop.
-- Displays temperature, humidity, and weather conditions.
+- website to present and show intructions on how to play the Bouncing ball game and its features.
+- Flexbox for navigation

 ---

 ## Technologies Used

-Example:
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, eleventy, Node
-- **Backend**: Firebase for hosting
+- **Backend**: Netlify for hosting
-- **Database**: Firestore
+- **Database**: Not Implemented
-- **API**: OpenWeatherMap API
+- **API**: Not Implemented

 ---

 ## Usage

-Example:
+1. Open command prompt and select the folder where you saved the files.
+Example: C:\Users\USER\BouncingBallWebsite
+2. When inside the folder use **eleventy --serve** (Eleventy needs to be installed)
-1. Open your browser and visit `http://localhost:3000`.
+3. Open your browser and visit `http://localhost:8080`.
-2. Enter the name of the city in the search bar and press enter.
-3. View the weather information displayed on the screen.
+4. Home webpage will open and then use the navigation bar to go through the pages.

 ---

 ## Project Structure

-Example:
 ```
-project-name/
+BouncingBallWebsite/
 ├── src/
 │   ├── index.html
 │   ├── style.css
 │   ├── app.js
 │   └── components/
+├── .elenventy.js
+├── aboutMe.njk
+├── contact.njk
+├── index.njk
+├── instructions.njk
+├── package-lock.json
 ├── package.json
+├── pricing.njk
+├── ranking.njk
 ├── README.md
+├── settings.njk
+├── index.njk
-└── .gitignore
+└── reflection.pdf
 ```

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Tiago Linhares Villaca** - HDIP in computer science Student with a passion for coding.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

 ---

-## Acknowledgments
+## Acknowledgments - next

 Example:
 - Weather data sourced from [OpenWeatherMap](https://openweathermap.org/).